mrhamda/laravelShop/README.md

-Abdullah Hamdan – LaravelShop
+# Abdullah Hamdan – LaravelShop
-This is a Laravel-based project I built to learn and explore the Laravel framework.
-It includes full authentication using Laravel Breeze, along with email verification upon registration.

-Each user has a profile where they can upload an image and write a bio.
-They can update these details while logged in.
-Users can also post items for sale, and buyers can purchase them using PayPal integration.
-The payment goes to the website owner, and the user who sold the item can later collect the amount via PayPal.

-Buyers provide a delivery address, and once they purchase an item, the app notifies them within the web application — helping avoid potential scams by giving buyers proof of purchase.
-Sellers can also edit or delete their own posts.

-I originally intended to use the PostNord API for delivery time estimates and pickup location selection, but was unable to proceed as they delayed providing a secret API key.

-The main focus was on learning Laravel and implementing the functionality, rather than UI/UX or visuals.
+This is a laravel project that I did to basically learn laravel.
+It has full authentication using breeze and uses email vertification also when creating and loging accounts.
+Every one has a profile and they can select the their image and enter their bio.
+They can also later update if they want later when they are logged in.
+Every one can post items for other people to buy.
+The people that want to later buy it will do it via paypal integration.
+The money goes to the website owner and then the users that sold that item will be able to collect the paypal money.
+Also when a guy buyes from the buyer the buyer sees where he want their delievery to be delievered at.
+I wanted to implement PostNord api for the delievery time and to select delievery points but they took too long to answer and give me a SECRET KEY.
+The user that buys the produkt gets notified also when buying in the web application so that when a user wants to scam them they have proof that they bought the item.
+The users are able to modify their posts.

+---

-Features
+## Features

-Full user authentication using Laravel Breeze
+- Full user authentication with Laravel Breeze and email verification

-Email verification on sign-up

-User profile with editable bio and image
+- User profile image and bio updates

-Item listing and purchase flow
+- Post items for sale and edit/delete your own posts

-PayPal integration for payments
+- PayPal integration for purchases

-In-app purchase notifications for proof

-Editable/deletable posts
+- Buyer-side delivery input and in-app notifications as purchase proof

-Tech Stack
+## Tech Stack

-Frontend:
+**Frontend:**

-React
+- React

-Tailwind CSS
+- Tailwind CSS

-Backend & Services:
+**Backend & Services:**

-Laravel with Inertia.js
+- Laravel + React + Inertia.js

-Laravel Breeze (for auth)
+- Laravel Breeze

-PayPal API
+- PayPal API